Frequently Asked Questions

 1. Where does NightShift serve?

 The NightShift administration offices, outreach training and warehouse facilities are located at 10635 King George Boulevard in Surrey, British Columbia.
-Our mobile kitchen and clothing vans serve nightly (7-8:30 pm) from the car park between MCC and the building we share with our counselling offices at The Care Centre.
+Our mobile kitchen and clothing vans serve nightly (7-8:30 pm) from the car park between MCC and the building we share with The Care Centre counselling offices.
 On Tuesday and Friday nights our Care Bus is available to bring street level nursing, counselling, library services and more to those in need.

 2. How did NightShift get started?

-During a snowstorm in early 2004, MaryAnne Connor first opened the doors to bring into the warmth people in need, those suffering from neglect and hardship on the streets of Surrey.
-Ever since that first wintry night, when Mac and her friends served their first PBJ sandwiches and hot coffee, teams of NightShifters have been coming out on a nightly basis to continue to provide basic needs and offers of companionship.
+MaryAnne Connor (“Mac”) opened the doors to an overnight shelter in January 2004.
+Since that night, when a small handful of volunteers first brought into the warmth people in need, those suffering from neglect and hardship on the streets of Surrey, NightShifters found a purpose.
 What began as an emergency shelter in the early days has grown into a Christian, multi-denominational street ministry that provides a place for individuals, churches, businesses and organizations to serve together and make connections.
-Together we provide outreach, care and recovery programs for people struggling with poverty, addictions, mental illness and even homelessness.
+Together we provide outreach, care and recovery programs for people struggling with poverty, addictions, mental illness and homelessness.
 Meals are prepared by local churches, outreach teams or donated through corporate sponsors and served by volunteers.
 Our street outreach teams offer friendship, prayer and hope as they hand out a change of clothes, blankets and personal care kits on any given night to people in need.

 3. What are the values, mission and vision of NightShift?